 Construction Terms

-Terms such as roundwound, flatwound, core, winding, plain string, wound string, and ball end help describe how strings are built.
+Terms such as roundwound, flatwound, core, winding, plain string, wound string, and ball end describe how strings are built.
 They are useful, but they do not replace the instrument-family decision.

 If those terms are unfamiliar, use the Guitar Strings Glossary.